 Once the mail merge is complete, a new column “EMAIL_SENT” will be added to every row indicating that the row need not be processed should you run Mail Merge again on the same set of data.
 If you plan to include that row in mail merge again, just change the Mail Merge status column for that row from EMAIL_SENT to blank.

-Mail Merge with Gmail – Premium with Tracking
+Mail Merge with Gmail – Premium Edition

 - Support for Gmail aliases so you can send mails from any email address linked to your Gmail account.